How much does a new kitchen cost?

 If you are willing to spend the time and are adept at understanding complex instructions, taking measurements and putting together hundreds of components, buying a flatpack kitchen is a good option.
 The quality is usually very good: Wren Kitchens’ budget Vogue range, for example, is the same quality as their pricier Infinity range but costs much less.

-A bespoke fitted kitchen does cost more (especially if you opt for a pricier, handmade and custom-fitted brand), but it can reduce the hassle and frustration considerably.
-In most cases, the installer will remove the old cabinetry and appliances, connect gas and plumbing where required and, in some cases, provide the final painting and varnishing you need.
-You should always check with your installer what services and work is included before going ahead with a purchase.
+A bespoke fitted kitchen does cost more (especially if you opt for a handmade and custom-fitted brand), but it can reduce the hassle and frustration considerably.
+In most cases, the installer will remove your old cabinetry and appliances, connect gas and plumbing where required and, in some cases, provide the final painting and varnishing you need.
+You should always check with your installer what services and work is included before signing a contract.

 Custom-made kitchens usually mean that you have more options in terms of designs and styles, and a designer will usually help you choose the best kitchen cabinetry and layouts for your space.